equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

 > `document_policy.able_to_delete_resorce?` with meaning that you can delete `resource`
 > associations on a `document`.
 >
-> Colleague used this method in the
+> Colleague used this method
 > for the `DocumentController` deletion action.
 Now the code was by coincident doing
 > the thing he needed form the policy so implementation on security
 > level was ok.
 But here is the thing: Now you have
 > `document.resource.destroy if document_policy.able_to_delete_resorce?` and `document.destroy if document_policy.able_to_delete_resorce?`
 > Imagine a Junior developer not aware of this comes and change to new
 > requirement that "any user" can remove `document.resource` in the
-> `DocumentPolicy`.
-Now any user can remove any document.
+> `DocumentPolicy` ...Now due to code design any user can remove any document.
 >
 > My argument was that we need a new method in `document_policy` object
-> called `able_to_delete? so that we end up with:
+> called `able_to_delete?` so that we would end up with:
 > `document.resource.destroy if document_policy.able_to_delete_resorce?` and `document.destroy if document_policy.able_to_delete?`
 >
 > The methods inside the `DocumentPolicy` can be alias to each other